Pump Sizing Questionaire:

 Installation errors involving incorrect, mislocated, or missing devices.

-rong pump for the job, too small gauge wire, tank too small, etc.
+Wrong pump for the job, too small gauge wire, tank too small, etc.

 Over heating motor - as in the case of sand covering the motor, or no water movement.